brothersinarm-2/HydraDX-docs/docs/start_nominating.md

 :::warning

 Nominating is a more accessible form of participation in the staking process, however it also carries a certain degree of risk.
-If the validator you have nominated misbehaves (e.g. fails to maintain the required uptime), slashing can occur which may lead to a partial involuntary loss of the funds you have staked.
+If the validator you have nominated misbehaves (e.g. fails to maintain the required uptime), slashing can occur which may lead to a partial involuntary loss of the funds you have staked.Even though slashing is temporarily unavailable during the Testnet period, the Validator can still be chilled thus inactive and you will not receive the rewards.
 We highly recommend that you do your due diligence before nominating a validator.

 :::